davidcallanan/js-palette/README.md

 Signature: <pre>createChildLayer(preferredStyle?: "variant"|string|string[], preferredVariant?: string|string[]): [Layer](#layer)</pre>

-Creates a new layer in order to create a style separation.
+Creates and returns a new layer in order to create a style separation.

 By default, this will choose the first element of the [`nestableStyles`](#style) field of the layer.